SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 #### Axelar's [Constant Address Deployer](https://docs.axelar.dev/dev/general-message-passing/solidity-utilities#constant-address-deployer) and pcaversaccio's [xdeployer](https://github.com/pcaversaccio/xdeployer)
 These CREATE2 factories have been deployed on many blockchains and are ready to use by anyone.
 But they face the same problems as described in [Using an existing factory that wasn't deployed keylessly](#using-an-existing-factory-that-wasn't-deployed-keylessly) - you become dependent on the person or organization that deployed the factory. e.g. they may not agree to deploy their factories to your desired new blockchain, or their nonce in their account on a particular blockchain may increase due to a transaction before factory deployment, which actually happened with xdeployer - **the factory can no longer be deployed on Base to the same address as on other blockchains**: https://github.com/pcaversaccio/xdeployer/issues/164.

-Note also that pcaversaccio's xdeployer does not hash your account address with your salt, which makes front-running by others possible - others could deploy your contract on any blockchain before you do, which would be unacceptable if your contract grants privileged access.
+Note also that pcaversaccio's xdeployer does not hash your account address with your salt, which makes front-running by others possible - others could deploy your contract on any blockchain before you do, which would be unacceptable if, for example, your contract grants privileged access to the account that did the deployment.

 #### Arachnid's [Deterministic Deployment Proxy](https://github.com/Arachnid/deterministic-deployment-proxy)
 This CREATE2 factory was deployed keylessly, so anyone can deploy the factory contract and it will have the same address as on other blockchains.
-So you can deploy it yourself to any EVM-based blockchain (if it hasn't already been deployed by somoeone else) instead of asking Arachnid to do it for you.
+You can deploy it yourself to any EVM-based blockchain (if it hasn't already been deployed by someone else) instead of asking Arachnid to do it for you.

 Issues with this factory include:
 - It assumes that you use linux, docker and geth; you'd need to make many changes if you don't use those;